Do you want to start Homeless Shelter business plan?

 6.2 Sales Strategy

-- We will start marketing our plan a month before opening to get contributions
+- We will start marketing via Google Ads and social media sites a month before the launch to get contributions.

 6.3 Sales Monthly